-\textbf{Four Steps.} A typical evolutionary algorithm consists of the following steps: selection, crossover, mutation, and update (see Figure \ref{fig:ea}):
+\textbf{Four Steps.} A typical EA comprises the following steps: selection, crossover, mutation, and update (Figure \ref{fig:ea}):

-\begin{itemize} \item \textbf{Selection}: This step involves selecting a portion of the networks from all the generated networks for the crossover, which aims to maintain well-performing neural architectures while eliminating weak ones.
-There are three strategies for selecting networks.
+\begin{itemize} \item \textbf{Selection} This step involves selecting a portion of the networks from all generated networks for the crossover, which aims to maintain well-performing neural architectures while eliminating the weak ones.
+The following three strategies are adopted for network selection.
 The first is \textit{fitness selection}, in which the probability of a network being selected is proportional to its fitness value, i.e., $P(h_i)=\frac{Fitness(h_i)}{\sum_{j=1}^N Fitness(h_j)}$, where $h_i$ indicates the $i$-th network.
-The second is \textit{rank selection}, which is similar to fitness selection, but with a network’s selection probability being proportional to its relative fitness rather than its absolute fitness.
+The second is \textit{rank selection}, which is similar to fitness selection, but with the network’s selection probability being proportional to its relative fitness rather than its absolute fitness.
 The third method is \textit{tournament selection} \cite{large_scale_evolve, lemonade, amoebanet, liu_hierarchical_2018}.
-In each iteration, $k$ (tournament size) networks are randomly selected from the population and sorted according to their performance; then the best network is selected with a probability of $p$, the second-best network has a probability of $p\times(1-p)$, and so on.
+Here, in each iteration, $k$ (tournament size) networks are randomly selected from the population and sorted according to their performance; then, the best network is selected with a probability of $p$, the second-best network has a probability of $p\times(1-p)$, and so on.